 - 1. Prioritisation and allocation of scarce resources to areas of greatest need aligned to spatial budgeting. - 2.
 Achieving sustainable development and economic growth. - 3.
 Democratizing local government by ensuring full public participation in its planning, implementation, monitoring and evaluation processes. - 4.
 Providing access to development funding through the Medium-Term Revenue and Expenditure Framework. - 5.
 Encouraging both local and outside investment by developing local economic strategies. - 6.
-Using the available capacity effectively, efficiently, and economically.
+Using the available capacity effectively, efficiently and economically.

-This IDP has also emphasised alignment of the three frameworks and strategies in response to national and provincial mandates.
+This IDP has also emphasised alignment of the three frameworks and strategies in responding to national and provincial mandates.
 Among others, our strategic objectives, programmes, and projects have responded to a considerable extent, to strategies and actions from these national and provincial programmes.
 In our context, as a local municipality, we intend to upgrade and maintain basic municipal infrastructure and develop critical infrastructural master plans in water, energy, environment, and key input plans.
+The following infrastructural projects were identified funded for implementation at a total of R33 439 000.